nikeshm/petfinder/README.md

 # Petfinder

-This web application will allow you to see all of the adoptable in Santa Clara.
-The app is currently served by a small express server that holds mock data for several dogs, cats, and rabbits.
+This web application will allow you to see all of the adoptable pets in a given zipcode.
+The web app is currently served by an Express server that contains sample data about dogs, cats, and rabbits in Santa Clara zipcodes.

 ## How to Run

-After downloading the project files, open them in your favorite code editor and run the following terminal commands using `npm`.
+After downloading the project files and ensuring you have NodeJS and `npm` installed, run the following terminal commands using `npm`.

 ```
 # Install dependencies
 npm install

 # Serve on localhost:3000
-npm start
+npm run start
 ```